 Several fast daily air-conditioned Alvia & Intercity trains link San Sebastian-Donostia with Madrid Chamartin every day, taking around 4h55.

-These Alvia & Intercity trains wend their way through the Pyrenean foothills, then gather speed across the plain.
+The Alvia trains have a cafe-bar & free WiFi.
+They wend their way through the Pyrenean foothills, then gather speed across the plain.
 Near Burgos they slow down and pass through a special shed which automatically changes their wheels from Spanish 5'6" broad gauge to standard gauge 4' 8.5".
 The trains then join the modern high-speed line for a final dash into Madrid at up to 250km/h (155 mph).

 Fares start at €28 in standard class or €38 in comfort class.
 Fares vary like air fares, so book ahead.